Master of Public Health - MPH

 Years to Complete the Program

-The full time program of study includes a minimum of 44 credits taken over two years (an 18 month accelerated option available for post-baccalaureate students).
+The full time program of study includes a minimum of 44 credits taken over two years.
 The program must be completed within 5 years.

 "3+2" dual degree option

-St. Catherine University offers a fast track, "3+2" dual degree option for a limited number of St. Kate's students enrolled as bachelor's degree-seeking students in the following majors: Economics, Nutrition, Public Health, Women and International Development, Communication Studies, and Psychology.
-(Note: All of the majors are available in the College for Women.
-Only the public health major is available in the College for Women or the College for Adult and Applied Learning.)
-Qualifying students will complete their undergraduate majors in three years.
+St. Catherine University offers a fast track, "3+2" dual degree option for a limited number of St. Kate's students enrolled as bachelor's degree-seeking students in the following majors: Biology, Communication Studies, Economics, Nutrition Science, Philosophy, Psychology, Public Health, Women and International Development, and Women's Studies (refer to the Pre-Professional Programs section of the undergraduate catalog for details).
+Qualifying students will complete their undergraduate major in three years.
 In their fourth year - while still enrolled at the undergraduate level - students will begin taking MPH courses while completing remaining undergraduate courses.
 In their fifth year, students will complete the MPH while enrolled as graduate students.
 Eligible students must meet all MPH admission requirements.

 Requests for transfer of credit are considered on an individual basis and only graduate courses will be eligible.
 A total of nine relevant credits of transfer and special classes can be applied toward the MPH degree with the approval of the program director.
 To be eligible for transfer, the course must have been completed at a regionally accredited institution.